Readin’ every treatise on the shelf

 - Last week I finished Hamilton: The Revolution, by Lin-Manuel Miranda and Jeremy McCarter.
 Having worked for a dealer in old and rare books for several decades, I love the fact that the printed version is done in eighteenth-century style: large quarto format, raised bands, spine labels, deckle edges.
 After seeing the fabulous photos, I almost feel like I’ve seen the show … Mmmm, no, not really.
 Still trying the lottery.
 But the book does include excellent photos.
 Aside from the lyrics with notes by Miranda, it also has a series of enlightening essays on the conception and production of the show.
 Highly recommended.

 - The usual disclaimer: This is the nineteenth in a series of posts on Hamilton: An American Musical.
-My intro to this series is here.
 Other posts are available via the tag cloud at lower right.
-If you’ve read this far and enjoyed it, why not sign up to hear about future installments?
-Follow me on Twitter @NYCsculpture, friend the Forgotten Delights page on Facebook, or ask to be added to my mailing list (email DuranteDianne@gmail.com).
+The ongoing “index” to these posts is my Kindle book, Alexander Hamilton: A Brief Biography.
 Bottom line: these are unofficial musings, and you do not need them to enjoy the musical or the soundtrack.